das-praktische-schreinerlein/your-all-in-one/README.md

 - [ ] use and optimize it :-)

 # History and milestones
 - 2014
+   - added yaio-explorer as frontendview
+   - added RESTfull-WS
+   - added first persistence-functions and support for database as datasource (mysql, hsqldb)
+- 2014
    - prepared the prototype for going public (documentation...)
    - separated the public-version